ethereum/remix-ide/docs/truffle.md

 ![](images/a-truffle-compilation.png)

-There is an info icon along side the label which redirects to a specific section of Remix official documentation that explains how to use Truffle compilation.
+There is an info icon alongside the label which redirects to a specific section of Remix official documentation that explains how to use Truffle compilation.

 One can check the `Enable Truffle Compilation` box to run the compilation for Truffle along with the Remix using the compiler configuration in `Solidity Compiler` plugin.